mitodl/mitx-grading-library/docs/item_grader.md

 The `answers` key can be used to specify correct answers, specific feedback messages, and to assign partial credit.
 It accepts a few formats:

-1. A single dictionary can be used to specify an answer, feedback, correctness, and partial credit:
+- A single dictionary can be used to specify an answer, feedback, correctness, and partial credit.
-```python
-grader = StringGrader(
-    answers={'expect': 'zebra', 'ok': True, 'grade_decimal': 1, 'msg': 'Yay!'},
-    wrong_msg='Try again!'
-)
-```
 The dictionary keys are:

     - `'expect'` (required): compared against student answer.
 Most ItemGraders use strings to specify the `'expect'` value.
     - `'grade_decimal'` (optional, a number between `0` and `1`): The credit associated with this answer; default value is `1`.
     - `'ok'` (optional, `True`, `False`, or `'partial'`): The answer's correctness; determines icon used by edX.
 The default value is inferred from `grade_decimal`.
     - `'msg'` (optional, string): A feedback message associated with this answer.

+```python
+grader = StringGrader(
+    answers={'expect': 'zebra', 'ok': True, 'grade_decimal': 1, 'msg': 'Yay!'},
+    wrong_msg='Try again!'
+)
+```

-2. A single `'expect'` value: can be used to specify the correct answer.
+- A single `'expect'` value: can be used to specify the correct answer.
 For example,

 ```python
 grader = StringGrader(
     answers='cat',